MeOps2024/site1/replit.md

 ## Overview

 SmartScale WebTech is a modern full-stack web application built for a Cameroon-based web development agency.
-The application serves as a professional business website showcasing web development services, including custom websites, web applications, and AI automation solutions.
-The project demonstrates a complete business solution with marketing integration, contact forms, and comprehensive service presentations.
+The application serves as a professional business website with a primary focus on AI-powered productivity solutions.
+The site showcases intelligent automation services, chatbots, and AI-driven business tools alongside traditional web development services.
+The project demonstrates a complete business solution with marketing integration, contact forms, and comprehensive service presentations centered around productivity enhancement and ROI generation.

 ## System Architecture